top of page

 • Materials list and preferred products

-• Scheduling rules, templates, and reactivation process
+• Scheduling rules, templates, and reactivation processes

-• Financial policy, insurance estimates, and collections
+• Financial policies, insurance estimates, and collections

 • Daily huddle format and end-of-day reporting